GergesHany/GergesHany/README.md

 - 👨‍💻 I am a competitive programmer at (Codeforces, Atcoder, Leetcode,)

-- 🌱 I am a Junior at **Faculty of Computers & Informatics at Suez Canal University.**
+- 🌱 I am a Junior at <a href = "Faculty of Computers & Informatics at Suez Canal University"/a>

 <h3 align="left">My competitive programming profiles:</h3>
 <p align="left">